 Configure a GPIO Servo (viam-micro-server)

-Configure a gpio servo to integrate a hobby servo controlled by general-purpose input/output (GPIO) pins into your machine:
+Configure a gpio servo to integrate a hobby servo controlled by general-purpose input/output (GPIO) pins into your machine.
+Physically connect your servo to your microcontroller and power both on.
+Then, configure the servo:

 Navigate to the CONFIGURE tab of your machine’s page in the Viam app.
 Click the + icon next to your machine part in the left-hand menu and select Component.
 Select the servo type, then select the gpio model.
 Enter a name or use the suggested name for your servo and click Create.